wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 For state `S`, since it is a direct hit without further forwarding, the sharer list is updated immediately in the same cycle.

+The handling of `E` and `M` state (they share the same logic) need to check whether the upper level cache has exclusive ownership, by calling `hasOwner()`.
+If true, then the owner must be degraded first, by calling `downgradeOwner()`, after successfully allocating an MSHR entry.
+The state transits to `E_InvX` and `M_InvX`, respectively, for state `E` and `M`, and the `GETS` request will be retried by the downgrade response handler when the downgrade completes.